How to Choose a Real Estate Agent

 A home purchase will likely be the most expensive financial transaction you make in your life.
 Whether it's your first, next, or forever home, you need a dedicated real estate agent by your side.
 Yet, many buyers end up working with the first realtor they contact.

-Real estate agents wear many hats — researcher, negotiator, therapist, etc. What sets them apart, though, is their willingness to go the extra mile for their clients.
+Real estate agents wear many hats — researcher, negotiator, therapist, etc. However, you expect your realtor to go the extra mile.
 This could mean anything from handling a setback with the inspection to putting in an offer well into the evening.

 Ultimately, the agent you choose should be your advocate.
 This person must have your best interests in mind and do whatever possible to help you land your dream home.
 A proven realtor will also take on any obstacles along the way and keep you on track with the process.